-- Action S 4.5 Climate Change Adaptation Plan.
-Assess sea level rise projections, consistent with One-Shoreline recommendations, identify the extent of areas vulnerable to sea level rise in the city, and develop a Climate Change Adaptation Plan that sets a comprehensive strategy and includes planning and design standards for climate risk protection.
-Use this plan to evaluate development applications to ensure projects are protected from sea level rise hazards over the life of the project and to assess public infrastructure needs for adequate protection. - Action S 4.6 Sea Level Rise Monitoring.
-Review and use the best-available sea level rise science and projections and regularly identify natural resources, development, infrastructure, and communities that are vulnerable to sea level rise impacts, including impacts from rising groundwater.
-Use this information to continue to develop or adjust planning and adaptation strategies. - Action S 4.7 Rising Groundwater Coordination.
-Coordinate with OneShoreline, local jurisdictions, and regional and State agencies to study and enforce requirements related to rising groundwater levels caused by sea level rise. - Action S 4.8 - Natural Infrastructure.
-Use or restore natural features and ecosystem processes where feasible and appropriate as a preferred approach to the placement of hard shoreline protection when implementing sea level rise adaptation strategies. - Action S 4.9 Sea Level Overlay Zone.
-Study the feasibility of establishing a sea level rise overlay zone that would allow for the creation of adaptation policies, rules, or construction codes unique to this area, and consistent with OneShoreline guidance, to require properties be made resilient to sea level rise. - Action S 4.10 Sea Level Rise Funding.
-Study options for establishing dedicated General Fund dollars to support efforts to address sea level rise, including sufficiently supporting OneShoreline. - Action S 4.11 New Development.
-Explore creation of a new fee for new development along the bay shoreline to fund sea level rise protection measures and adaptation strategies.
+Action S 3.7 Climate Change Adaptation Plan.
+Assess sea level rise and precipitation projections using the best-available climate change science, identify the extent of areas vulnerable to sea level rise and flooding in the city, consider OneShoreline recommendations for levels of protection, and develop a Climate Change Adaptation Plan that sets a comprehensive strategy and includes planning and design standards for climate risk protection.
+Use this plan to evaluate development applications to ensure projects are protected from sea level rise and flood hazards over the life of the project and to assess public infrastructure needs for adequate protection.

+- Action S 3.8 Sea Level Rise and Flood Hazard Monitoring.
+Review and use the best-available sea level rise science and projections and regularly identify natural resources, development, infrastructure, and communities that are vulnerable to sea level rise and flood hazard impacts, including impacts from rising groundwater.
+Use this information to continue to develop or adjust planning and adaptation strategies. - Action S 3.9 Community Rating System.
+Explore establishment of a City rating under FEMA's Community Rating System, such as expanding and improving Geographic Information System (GIS) mapping capacity, developing a flood early warning system, and creating a Flood Emergency Action Plan. - Action S 3.10 Early Flood Warning.
+As feasible, provide early flood warning for flood-prone areas of the city through collaboration with regional partners such as OneShoreline's stream monitoring station and notification system. - Action S 3.11 Rising Groundwater Coordination.
+Coordinate with OneShoreline, local jurisdictions, and regional and State agencies to study and enforce requirements related to rising groundwater levels caused by sea level rise.

+- Action S 3.12 Natural Infrastructure.
+Use or restore natural features and ecosystem processes where feasible and appropriate as a preferred approach to the placement of hard shoreline or creek protection when implementing sea level rise and flood adaptation strategies. - Action S 3.13 Sea Level and/or Flood Overlay Zone.
+Evaluate establishment of a sea level rise and/or flood overlay zone as a primary mechanism for establishing adaptation policies, rules, or construction codes within such zones, recognizing the particular land use and zoning characteristics of this area as a part of the Climate Adaptation Plan, and in collaboration with OneShoreline. - Action S 3.14 Sea Level Rise Funding.
+Study options for establishing dedicated funding to support efforts to address sea level rise, including considering support for OneShoreline. - Action S 3.15 New Development.
+Explore creation of a fee for new development to fund sea level rise and flood protection measures and adaptation strategies. - Action S 3.16 Floodplain Ordinance Update.
+Update the Floodplain Management Ordinance, including to align with FEMA and OneShoreline recommendations and to update construction cost value information. - Action S 3.17 Flood Risk Mapping Data.
+Regularly update mapping data pertaining to the 100-year and 500-year floodplains, dams, and levee failure as information becomes available.